mohammad-hosein-shahpouri/AspNetCore.SpaServices.ViteDevelopmentServer/README.md

     if (app.Environment.IsDevelopment()) spa.UseViteDevelopmentServer(npmScript: "dev");
 });
 ```
-also if you want to use HMR WebSocket (Hot Reload) you should add
+and if you want to use HMR WebSocket (Hot Reload) you should add
 ```typescript
  server: {
   port: Number(process.env.PORT),